 Outlooks for further development

-The company founders project that rapeseed protein will be available for customers in 4-5 years.
+The company founders project that rapeseed protein will be available for customers in 2021.
 This time is needed to adapt the technological process to industrial requirements, which also involves design and commissioning of the first of its kind full scale biorefinery installation based on rapeseed as a source material.

-The company’s expansion plans also include other countries where rapeseed is produced on large scale, such as France, Germany, the UK, as well as China, India, USA, Canada and Australia.
+At the initial stage of its development, the company is focused on the domestic market, but the company’s expansion plans also include other countries where rapeseed is produced on large scale, such as France, Germany, the UK, as well as China, India, USA, Canada and Australia.